GUIDE 2025

 Grant Writing For Dummies

-In Grant Writing for Dummies, 6th Ed., you’ll find everything from grant research and writing basics to details on government funders.
-This book includes tips about creating an effective proposal, a sample cover letter, personalizing your request with numbers that show impact, working well with staff at foundations, and understanding what it takes to get funded.
+In Grant Writing for Dummies, 7th Ed., you’ll find everything from grant research and writing basics to details on government funders.
+This book includes tips about creating an effective proposal, a sample cover letter, personalizing your request with numbers that show impact, working well with foundation staff, and understanding what it takes to get funded.

-The new edition covers nonprofit-specific topics such as developing partnerships between nonprofits and corporations or using the Internet effectively when seeking funds.
+The new edition covers nonprofit-specific topics, such as developing partnerships between nonprofits and corporations or seeking funds online.

 Read at your own pace to become a grant writer, polish your existing grant writing skills, and win funds frequently.